sapcc/kubernikus/docs/guide/authentication.md

 ### User-Management

 For Kubernikus clusters the user management is handled by OpenStack's Identity Service (Keystone).
-Only users that have been given a `kubernikus_admin` or `kubernikus_member` roles by an Keystone administrator are allowed to interact with the service or clusters.
+Only users that have been given a `os:kubernikus_admin` or `os:kubernikus_member` roles by an Keystone administrator are allowed to interact with the service or clusters.

 ### Authentication